AsaCapstone2016/asa/docs/tech-debt.md

 group of message types are common or at least possible to replicate on all platforms then refactoring the current platform client code.

+## **Refactor Conversation Manager**
+Generalizing platform client functions will also require a refactoring of the Conversation Manager.

 ## **Minimal test coverage**

 Currently only the Amazon client and Facebook Messenger client are